-- Bundle products that are often purchased together so that they are located physically closer to one another.
+- Bundle products are often purchased together to be located physically closer to one another.

-- Store fast-moving SKUs near the ends of aisles so pickers don't have to walk all the way down aisles to pick commonly purchased items.
+- Store fast-moving SKUs near the ends of aisles, so pickers don't have to walk down aisles to pick commonly purchased items.

 - Store SKUs based on throughput

-Perhaps the most important step - storing SKUs based on throughput will have a very large impact on reducing walking time.
+Perhaps the most important step - storing SKUs based on throughput- will greatly impact reducing walking time.
 For example, fastest-moving SKUs are best left on pallets or placed into a pallet flow system like Pallet Track.
 Medium-moving SKUs would ideally be placed into a carton flow system like SpanTrack lane or SpanTrack wheel bed.
 To increase storage density for slower-moving SKUs, install a high-density storage solution such as SpeedCell.
-With a solution like SpeedCell, products are organized into labelled storage cells, which make up flexible, moveable columns that can be integrated into existing rack structures.
+With a solution like SpeedCell, products are organized into labeled storage cells, which make up flexible, moveable columns that can be integrated into existing rack structures.
 Installing a high-density storage solution like SpeedCell increases pick facings in a single area, which enables greater SKU density, reducing travel for order pickers.

 Organizing SKUs based on throughput will optimize the cubic space in the warehouse, minimize time spent searching for misplaced SKUs, and ensure that pick paths are as efficient as possible while driving down costs.

 2. Reduce Searching Time